The twist in the case of the Mexican woman sentenced to 100 lashes after denouncing aggression in Qatar

 “Qatar legislation severely punishes some behavior under the religious code (sharia)”, explains the ministry.

-In the process, police tried to subject her to “a virginity test,” which Paola described as a “dehumanizing, humiliating and revictimizing act” that she was able to extricate herself from by forcibly presenting a certificate of divorce from what she had previously been through.
+In the process, the police tried to subject her to “a virginity test”, which Paola described as a “dehumanizing, humiliating and revictimizing act” that she managed to get rid of by forcibly presenting a certificate of divorce from what she had previously been through.

 “The Public Ministry released me on the condition that I leave my cell phone at their disposal to complete the investigation of the ‘fornication’ case,” she said.